susan-z/susan-z.github.io/about.md

 <br>
 <br>
 <br>
-and bioengineering experience.
-By understanding differing fields as well as their overlaps, I am constantly being exposed to new and developing ideas.
+Please have a look around my website, and feel free to contact me via <a href="https://github.com/">LinkedIn</a> or by <a href="https://github.com/">email</a>.
 Listed below you will find a few of the classes and experiences that have impacted me the most, alongside relevant projects.

-Please have a look around my website, and feel free to contact me via <a href="https://github.com/">LinkedIn</a> or by <a href="https://github.com/">email</a>.

 <h2>Experience: Projectstest2</h2>